boriel-basic/zxbasic/docs/library/print64x32.bas.md

 Print64x32At(y,x)
 ```

-Moves the print64 system's print cursor to row Y, column X. Note that 0<= x <= 63 -
+Moves the print64 system's print cursor to row Y, column X. Note that `0 <= x <= 63` -
  that is the range of values for X can be up to 63.
-The range of values for Y is 0-31.
+The range of values for Y is `0-31`.
-* Note that the `print64x32` system's cursor position is independent from that of the
+* Note that the `print64x32` system's cursor position is independent of that of the
 ZX Basic Print routine, or any other, such as the print42 system.